Offer in Compromise

 Partial Payment Installment Agreement

-Currently Not Collectible
+Currently Not Collectible status

 The IRS pauses collection entirely when your income barely covers necessities.
 No garnishment, no levy, while the status holds.
 The debt stays on the books and is reviewed periodically.